keslert/keslert.github.io/_posts/2017-10-01-quals-prep.md

 #### Tangible Bits

+Transition of HCI from the GUI of desktop PCs to Tangible User Interfaces which will change the world itself into an interface.

-Interactive Surfaces — metaDESK
+1. Interactive Surfaces — metaDESK
-Coupling of bits with Graspable Physical Objects — transBOARD Ambient Media for Background Awareness — ambientROOM
+2. Coupling of bits with Graspable Physical Objects — transBOARD
+3. Ambient Media for Background Awareness — ambientROOM

 #### A Pattern Language